Volunteer at the Ozaukee Campus

 Below are the positions we're currently in need of at the Ozaukee Campus.
 You will learn more about them at your Volunteer Information Session.

-- Adoption Greeter/Teammate - ages 18 and up
+- Adoption Greeter/Teammate (limited availability) - ages 18 and up

-- Animal Care Volunteer - ages 18 and up
+- Animal Care Volunteer for Cats - ages 18 and up, or 13 and up with an adult

-- Rabbit & Small Animal Socialization (no nights or weekends available) - age 18 and up alone, or 13 and up with an adult
+- Cat Socializer (limited availability) - age 18 and up alone, or 13 and up with an adult

 - Dog Walking (limited afternoon/night availability) - age 18 and up alone, or 13 and up with an adult